 Following the completion of the deal, DigiCert will have all the resources it needs to lead the next generation of global website security.

 Symantec SSL/TLS Certificate

-As for its operations, DigiCert said it will continue to operate under CEO John Merrill from its headquarters in Lehi, Utah.
-It currently employs more than 1,000 staff and following the acquisition of Symantec’s certificate business, the company is expected to bring new approaches to the TLS market and benefit from growth opportunities in IoT.
+As for its operations, DigiCert said it will operate under CEO John Merrill from its headquarters in Lehi, Utah.
+It currently employs more than 1,000 staff.
+Following the acquisition of the Symantec certificate business, the company will bring new approaches to the TLS market and benefit from growth opportunities in IoT.
 Merrill had also said that they were confident the company can meet the SSL/TLS requirements that the browser vendors wanted from Symantec.

 Statement About Google

 As for the issuance of certificates, in a recent statement, Google announced that while Symantec could still issue digital certificates.
 It was only through the infrastructure of a subordinate certificate authority (SubCA).
 In view of this development, apparently, some of Symantec and DigiCert’s competitors have taken action.
 The acquisition of Symantec has made customers concerned about potential disruptions to join them.

 However, Symantec Corporation remains the world’s leading cybersecurity company.
 They have provided strategic, integrated solutions to defend against sophisticated attacks across endpoints, cloud, and infrastructure.